leomariga/Simulink-Arduino-Serial/README.md

 * [Serial Send](https://www.mathworks.com/help/instrument/serialsend.html)
 * [Serial Receive](https://www.mathworks.com/help/instrument/serialreceive.html)

-Using this blocks you can send and receive bytes in Arduino and interpret it (you can send ASCII, floats, ints or whatever you want!! \o/).
+Using this blocks you can send and receive bytes in Arduino and interpret it - you can send ASCII, floats, ints or whatever you want!! \o/.

 ## Configuring your Serial